 When the region requires the services of a statewide appraiser and/or a statewide review appraiser, complete the Appraisal Order Request - Surplus Lands (RE1046) and/or the Appraisal Review Request (RE1010).
 Regions should request both services at the same time if both are required.
 This will assist in selecting the appropriate staff for the assignment.
 A meeting (can be via teleconference) is required with the appraiser, reviewer and property management specialist before appraisal work begins.

-6.5.7.2 Average Unit of Comparison Method
+6.5.7.3 Valuation Methods